-At a very high level, I like building tech that helps people safe.
-My body of work is centered on the design of supportive experiences for the average internet user and for groups who may feel unheard and invisible.
+At a very high level, I like building tech that helps people stay safe online.
+My body of work is centered around the design of supportive experiences for the average internet user and for groups who may feel unheard and invisible.
 As such, my research and technical experience spans across multiple disciplines including machine learning (specifically recommender systems), psychology, social justice, and my home discipline human-centered computing.

 1. Wilkinson, D., & Knijnenburg, B. P. (2022).
 Many Islands, Many Problems: An Empirical Examination of Online Safety Behaviors in the Caribbean.
 In The Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems.